 The fixed caliper consists of an equal number of pistons on both the inboard and outboard halves of the caliper.
 It is generally accepted that fixed calipers have better performance, but at a higher cost.

-Short of replacing your car’s current brake system with larger rotors, which often means new caliper and sometimes wheels, you can fine tune your present braking system to perform better:
+Short of removing and replacing your car’s braking system with larger rotors, you can fine tune your present braking system to perform better:

 - Bigger Pistons: Bigger pistons have greater clamping area and thus more clamping force over the rotor

-- More Pistons: High performance calipers that allow for more pistons- six-pistons and even 12-piston models can increase the clamping force of the caliper.
+- More Pistons: High performance calipers that allow for more pistons - six-piston and even 12-piston models can increase the clamping force of the caliper.